keboola/connection-docs/components/extractors/other/pingdom/index.md

 Fill the required fields of the registration form.

-- **Application name** -- Name your application -- for example, `Keboola Pingdom Extractor`
+- **Application name** -- Name your application -- for example, `Keboola Pingdom Extractor`.
-- **Description** -- Enter description
+- **Description** -- Enter a description.
-- **Application type** -- Select the `Public` option
+- **Application type** -- Select the `Public` option.
-- **Platform** -- Select the `Server` option
+- **Platform** -- Select the `Server` option.

 {: .image-popup}
 ![Pingdom API registration](/components/extractors/other/pingdom/04-pingdom-api-form.png)

-When registration is finished, take note of the Application Key and save it.
-You will need it when creating your extractor configuration in KBC.
+When registration is finished, copy the Application Key and save it.
+You will need it when creating your extractor configuration in Keboola Connection.

 {: .image-popup}
 ![Pingdom API key](/components/extractors/other/pingdom/05-pingdom-api-key.png)

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **Pingdom** extractor.
-Provide credentials of your Pingdom account and Application Key.
+Provide credentials of your Pingdom account and the Application Key.

 - **Email address** -- your account login name
 - **Password**